dbernheisel/dbernheisel.github.io/src/pages/blog/vim-workflow/index.md

 This is a great start!
-But eventually there might be a pesky app where I need to opt-into an environment variable, but only when I'm running a small number of tests. vim-test let's me define my own transformations to the commands.
+But eventually there might be a pesky app where I need to opt-into an environment variable, but only when I'm running a small number of tests. vim-test lets me define my own transformations to the commands.
 I can check for a certain file and string in it to determine what project I'm in.
 If I'm in that project, then change the command where I can.